SRIBD-SPG/LLM-AutoOptModel/readme.md

 M2 : Initialized with M1, then trained with AIFT(M1) data using DPO.
 M3 : Initialized with M2, then trained with AIFT(M2) data using DPO.

-This process is the same as Pairwise Cringe Optimization and Iterrative DPO [ Some things are more cringe than others: Preference optimization with the pairwise cringe loss].
+This process is the same as Pairwise Cringe Optimization and Iterrative DPO [Some things are more cringe than others: Preference optimization with the pairwise cringe loss].
 However, an external fixed reward model was used in that work.

+Further discussion: 1.
+Self-rewarding models can substantially improve the win rate in most categories, but there are some tasks for which this approach **does not improve**, such as **mathematics** and **logical reasoning**.
+Indicating that the current version of self-rewarding **mainly allows the models to better utilize their existing knowledge**.
+2. Model's win rate increases on almost all tasks of different complexity, and especially on **slightly more difficult tasks**.
+3. Also show a steady increase on **tasks with instructions with different expected response length**.

+Appendix A.1
+Authors plot the distribution of instructions for IFT, EFT and AIFT(M_1) data.
+It is clear that the IFT data and EFT data come from very different distributions while the IFT and AIFT(M_1) data come from similar distributions. **We find good overlap between the IFT and AIFT(M1) examples, which is desired, while the EFT examples lie in a different part of the embedding space, which can help explain why they would not affect IFT performance.**